Recently I’ve been working on getting healthier. In general, I find that the healthier I get overall the easier my depression is to manage.

 If you’re struggling with depression I suggest you go talk to a Doctor and a Therapist ASAP.
 I also suggest that you examine your lifestyle and brainstorm ways to get healthier overall.
 It can be intimidating to think about changing your lifestyle and coping with depression can make it seem even more difficult.
 However, this is your life and you deserve to heal and start feeling better.

 These are some of the changes I have made that have made my depression and anxiety much easier to manage.
 Keep in mind that I have been implementing these changes for a long time and it didn’t happen overnight.
-I really had to focus on changing my lifestyle.
+I really had to focus on changing my lifestyle a little at a time.

 I am actually in the process of really cleaning up my diet.
 I tend to use food as a coping tool and when I get stressed or depressed I eat a lot of pizza and junk food.
 I suggest that you keep a food diary for a few weeks so you can see what your eating habits are and where you can improve.